Joaquín "El Chapo" Guzmán Fast Facts

 January 8, 2016 - Guzmán is recaptured by Mexican authorities in Los Mochis, Sinaloa, after a raid leads to a shootout in which five people connected to Guzmán are killed.

-May 9, 2016 - A judge in Mexico approves the US's request to extradite Guzmán, who faces charges in seven states.
+May 9, 2016 - A judge in Mexico approves the United States' request to extradite Guzmán, who faces charges in seven states.
 Once extradited, he will be sent to Brooklyn, New York, to stand trial on federal charges.

+January 19, 2017 - Mexico's Foreign Ministry turns Guzmán over to US authorities.